Groups and workshops

 We offer regular weekly group sessions and one off group workshops.
 You can find more details and schedules below.

-We offer a program of one off workshops around key topics, important to students and student life, which take place either on a Monday or Wednesday during term time.
+We offer a program of one off workshops around key topics, important to students and student life, which take place during term time.
 They offer an opportunity for students to get together and interact with each other.

-The workshops are single sessions of 90mins and take place between 12-1.30pm.
+The workshops are single sessions of 90 minutes and take place between 12-1.30pm.
 Most of the workshops have between 8 and 12 participants.
 All workshops are facilitated by experienced members of the Student Counselling and Wellbeing Service who will greet you on arrival.
-You can see details of the workshop below.

 If you tend to give yourself a very hard time then this workshop is for you.
 The workshop will explore how developing self-compassion can help build emotional resilience and allow you to respond to our painful emotions with acceptance, kindness and understanding.
 In the workshop three different elements of self-compassion will be explored and useful, practical exercises and resources usefully shared to help increase self-acceptance and silence the critical you.